Fungal-Informatics/funregulation/README.md

    -  out_file_poxalicum_tfbs
    -  out_folder/tfbs_predictions/Poxalicum/

-Regulatory sequences (promoter regions) of P. ucsensis 2HH and P. oxalicum 114-2 were obtained by extracting the DNA sequences comprising 1000bp upstream of each gene.
+Regulatory sequences (promoter regions) of P. sp. nov.
+2HH and P. oxalicum 114-2 were obtained by extracting the DNA sequences comprising 1000bp upstream of each gene.
 This script uses annotation in gff3 format and whole genome sequences.